 This sprawling brick ranch is painted in Sherwin Williams Greek Villa, with Tricorn Black trim and accents.

 Greek Villa is a smart choice for the exterior instead of Extra White, because it is quite a bit creamier.
-You may want that because true whites can be blinding and/or washed out.
+You may want that because true whites can be blinding and/or washed out once you get them outside.

 Here is a pretty shot of the home at sunset.
 You can really see how Tricorn Black is absorbing the light.